crjanani/CRJ-analysis/README.md

 Customer churn analysis - Telco.
+EDA and Random Forest Analysis
-Electronic check, fibre optic and month to month contract show strong correlation. discounts, installation fees or the lack of it has an effect on churn. month to month contract and short tenures do correlate with churn. model shows a low recall and needs improvement, maybe through more feature engineering.
+Electronic check, fibre optic and month-to-month contracts show a strong correlation.
+Discounts, installation fees and other charges or the lack of it affect churn.
+Month-to-month contracts and short tenures do correlate with churn.
+The random forest model shows a low recall and needs improvement, maybe through more feature engineering.